docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 An editable text field that the user can change.
-Calls the :ref:`control-event-onchange` callback if the text is changed and the user types ``ENTER`` or the control loses focus, or if its :ref:`control-object-notify` method is called.
+Calls the :ref:`control-event-onchange` callback if the text is changed and the user types ``ENTER`` or the control loses focus, or if its :ref:`controlobj-notify` method is called.
 Calls the :ref:`control-event-onchanging` callback when any change is made to the text.
 The ``textselection`` property contains currently selected text.